marhel/fabulate/README.md

         }
     }

 The nesting may continue to arbitrary depths.
 Note however that, currently, only a single instance of any nested prototype can be generated.
-Adding array support for single fields, as well as for nested prototypes is a top development priority.
+Adding array support for nested prototypes is a top development priority.
+Array support for single fields has been implemented, via the macro function ```repeat``` described later.
+However, the CSV writer might not currently be able to properly output arrays.

 ### Field cross-references